 Christianity in Dunblane stretches back to St Blane's establishment of a monastery on the site of an old Roman fort (or "dun") here in about AD600 (hence the name Dunblane).
 The first stone church was built on the site of the cathedral in or around 1150, and at the same time a separate four story tower was built close by, probably for defence.

-The development of a church on the scale of that seen today began in 1233 when the earlier church was vastly expanded and the misaligned tower incorporated into the overall design by the new bishop, Clement of Dunblane.
+The development of a building on the scale you see today began in 1233 when the earlier church was vastly expanded and the misaligned tower incorporated into the overall design by the new bishop, Clement of Dunblane.
 Further developments took place over the following three hundred years.
 These including the addition of the top part of today's tower.
 By the 1550s Dunblane Cathedral was a splendid place full of statues, paintings and stained glass windows.
 There were also eleven altars.

 This all came to an end with the Reformation in 1560.
 The splendour was swept away and the cathedral changed dramatically.
 The choir remained in continuous use, but by 1600 the roof of the nave had fallen in and the western two thirds of the building was simply left in ruins.
 The end result must have looked very like Dunkeld Cathedral does today: a fairly small active church attached end-on to a larger roofless shell.

-There is technically no such thing as a Cathedral in the Church of Scotland, but the name remains in recognition of its history.
-Today's Cathedral serves as an active parish church for Dunblane.
-It is maintained by Historic Scotland, one of whose custodians is usually available on the premises to provide further information.
+There is technically no such thing as a cathedral in the Church of Scotland, but the name remains in recognition of its history.
+Today's cathedral serves as an active parish church for Dunblane.
+It is maintained by Historic Environment Scotland, one of whose custodians is usually available on the premises to provide further information.

 For the visitor, Dunblane Cathedral is built on a pleasantly human scale.
 It is not too large to take in as you wander around.
 The largest single space is the nave at the west end, complete with the superb roof added around 1890.
 The whole space is best viewed from the gallery below the west window, reached by a narrow spiral staircase.

 Highlights in the nave include the oldest and the newest pieces of stone on view.
-In the south west corner is a standing pictish stone cross, dating back to the ninth century.
+In the south-west corner is a standing Pictish stone cross, dating back to the ninth century.
 It was unearthed from under the chapter house floor in 1873.
-Very similar in scale is the cathedral's newest piece of stone, the poignant Dunblane Commemoration, unveiled here on 12 March 2001 to commemorate the tragedy in the town on 13 March 1996.
+Very similar in scale is the cathedral's newest piece of stone, the poignant Dunblane Commemoration, unveiled here on 12 March 2001 to commemorate the tragedy that took place in the town on 13 March 1996.